MicrosoftDocs/VBA-Docs/api/Word.MailMerge.MailAsAttachment.md

 ## Example

-This example performs a mail merge operation and sends the merge results as attachments to e-mail messages.
-The e-mail addresses are stored in the MailAddress merge field.
+This example performs a mail merge operation and sends the merge results as attachments to email messages.
+The email addresses are stored in the MailAddress merge field.

 ```vb